nettsundere/PersonalWebsite/Readme.md

 # PersonalWebsite
-This is a full source code of my new multilingual website implemented in ASP.NET Core (MVC)
+This is a full source code of my multilingual website implemented in ASP.NET Core

 Hosting: Azure, App Service, West US 2